-Aerosols typically give a cleaner finish that looks great and not to mention it is quicker too.
-A brand that I have used before is Rustoleum and they do a range of spray paints (amazon link – opens in a new tab) in different colours.
+Aerosols typically give a cleaner finish that looks great not to mention it is quicker too.
+A brand that I have used before is Rustoleum and they do a range of spray paints (Amazon link – opens in a new tab) in different colours.

 Plumbing Wizard Tips

 “Although pipes can be painted with a brush, we recommend using an aerosol – thank me later!”